zhimsel/zsh-git-prompt/README.md

     PROMPT='%B%m%~%b$(git_super_status) %# '
 ```

-### Haskell (optional)

-There is now a Haskell implementation as well, which can be four to six times faster than the Python one.
-The reason is not that Haskell is faster in itself (although it is), but that this implementation calls `git` only once.
-To install, do the following:

-1. Make sure Haskell is installed on your system
-2. Run `cabal build` from this folder
-3. Define the variable `GIT_PROMPT_EXECUTABLE="haskell"` somewhere in
-    your `.zshrc`

 ## Customisation

 - You may redefine the function `git_super_status` (after the `source` statement) to adapt it to your needs (to change the order in which the information is displayed).